MotherTeresaHS/ICS3U-2019-Group12/docs/python_quiz/index.rst

    :alt: Computer Based Problem Solving
    :align: center

 Welcome to our website read the docs.
 This will explain what we did each day and how our website comes together.
+As a source, I would recommend you check out this website https://aws-serverless-web-application.readthedocs.io/en/latest/index.html

 .. toctree::
    :maxdepth: 2